Frontiers to the learning of nonparametric hidden Markov models: Introduction

-The main message of our theorems may now be stated roughly as follows (up to label switching and technical details relative to smoothnesses). \begin{itemize} \item The minimax rate over $\SmoothClass$ for the estimation of the finite dimensional parameter $Q$ is the same as in the multinomial (parametric) setting, $(n\delta^2 \epsilon^4 \zeta^6)^{-1/2}\max(\delta,\epsilon \zeta)$.
+The main message of our theorems may now be stated informally as follows (up to label switching and technical details relative to smoothnesses).
+The symbol $\asymp$ in the theorem means that expressions on the left and right side of $\asymp$ are proportional with a proportionality constant eventually depending on $R$, $L$ and the absolute spectral gap of the chain $\bm{X}$, but nothing else. \begin{theorem}[Informal] The minimax rate for estimating the transition matrix $Q$ satisfies, for any norm $\norm{\cdot}$,